Common Names: Cut Ant, Cutter Ant, Fungus Ant, Parasol Ant, Texas Leafcutting Ant, Town Ant, Umbrella Ant

 Habitat: Nests in well-drained soils.
 All vegetable and landscape plants.

 Feeding Habits: Feed on fungus that grows on the compost pile made in the mound.
 The ants use all kinds of plant materials to make the compost piles.
 Howard's listeners report that these ants even use the berries and leaves of mistletoe.

 Economic Importance: Leafcutting ants will defoliate and kill food and ornamental plants.
 One of the most difficult ants to control.

 Natural Control: Lizards and birds love to eat 'em.
 Thick mulch around all plants helps.
 Beneficial nematodes help control all pests that live in the ground.

-Organic Control: Treat the mounds with plant oil products such as Eco-EXEMPT.
-Wettable sulfur works well.
-We have received good reports from spraying the leaves they are gathering with spinosad.
-Flooding the colonies with a dam built around the surface openings usually works.
-The ants can be kept out of the foliage of trees by wrapping the trunks with aluminum foil.
+Organic Control: The Texas leaf cutter ants are among the toughest to control.
+Thick mulch around all plants helps, especially cedar much.
+Beneficial nematodes also help.
+Treat the mounds with plant oil products such as PureGro.
+We have received good reports from people spraying the leaves of the plants being attacked with spinosad.
+Flooding the colonies after building a dam around the surface openings usually works.
+It is also reported that the ants can be kept out of the foliage of trees by wrapping the trunks with aluminum foil.
+Maybe - maybe not.

 Insight: These ants are master compost makers and mushroom growers.